 A lot isn’t it?
 Now imagine if you had to replace it all in one go.

-Yes, we know it’s unlikely to happen, but the point is your livelihood is tied up in your tools of the trade.
+Yes, we know it’s unlikely to happen, but the point is your livelihood is tied up in the tools of your trade.
 Losing them is inconvenient and replacing them is expensive.

 So insuring them is a no-brainer.
 All you need to know is what sort of insurance covers it all.

-Photography equipment insurance will cover all your kit, all of the time.
+Photography equipment insurance covers all your kit.
 Whether you're out and about, in a studio, or travelling to a job.
 It'll pay to replace or repair anything that's lost, stolen, or damaged.

 Insurance for photography studios